 The weighted average interest rate on housing loans includes data on home loans whether they are provided under market conditions or subsidised.
-Interest rates on loans subsidised by the government include the amount of subsidy on loans over the period to June 2009; however, government subsidy ceased in July 2009.
+Interest rates on loans subsidised by the government are presented from the perspective of credit institutions; consequently, they include the amount of subsidy provided to customers until June 2009.
+The government subsidy was eliminated in July 2009, but it was re-introduced by the Government as of 1 October 2009.
 Data providers adjusted the averages of assets-side subsidised interest rates by adding the amount of government subsidy to the interest rate charged to customers.
 In the case of liabilities-side subsidised loans, the difference between the reference yield on government securities, nearest to the term of the loan, and the interest rate on funds borrowed in the interbank market was added to the interest rate charged to customers.
 Consequently, interest rates on housing loans were also influenced by variations in money and capital market interest rates.
-On 1 October, the Government resumed its programme of subsidised lending for house purchase; therefore, interest rates on subsidised loans include the amount of government subsidy again.
+On 1 October 2009, the Government resumed its programme of subsidised lending for house purchase; therefore, from that date the interest rates on subsidised loans include the amount of the government subsidy provided to customers again.

 From January 2003, contractual data on loans are broken down by initial interest rate fixation instead of original maturity.
 Interest rate fixation refers to the period for which the interest rate is fixed in a loan contract.
-All floating rate loans and those fixed interest loans, for which the interest rate is fixed for up to one year in the original contracts, are classified in to the category 'Floating rate or up to one year initial rate fixation'.